Skip to Main Content

 Chemotherapy

 Chemotherapy is often used to treat OPGs.
 It is used in younger patients to delay or avoid radiation therapy.
-It may also be used when surgery is not a good option or surgical tumor removal is not complete.
+It may also be used when surgery is not a good option or if surgery cannot remove the tumor completely.
 Not all tumors respond to chemotherapy.

 Hearing loss may be a side effect of chemotherapy.
 Your care team will consider this risk when planning treatments.
 Patients with OPGs may have vision problems, so avoiding hearing loss is important.